shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ```

 ### Decorate a service
-The following example shows how you can decorate a service with implements an interface and defined in the shopware di container.
+The following example shows you how to decorate a service which implements an interface and gets defined in the shopware dependency injection container.
 ```
 <?php